Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Terrain Traversal System

-We construct a weighted directed graph $G(V,E)$ with $2N$ vertices. $V=\left\{v_{2i-1},v_{2i} \right\} _{i=1}^{N}$, where each vertex $v_{2i-1}$ and $v_{2i}$ corresponds to using $p_i$ as the start and end points of a line segment.
-The edge set $E$ ensures that each path from $v_1$ to $v_{2N}$ corresponds one-to-one to a subset of $\mathbb{T}^*$, where the cost of a path is the number of terrains in its corresponding subset, and the reward is the sum of the number of sampled points within all terrains in the subset.
-We use $E_{s\rightarrow e}=\left\{ \left( v_{2s-1}\rightarrow v_{2e} \right) \mid \forall \tau _{s,e}^* \in \mathbb{T}^* \right\}$ to denote simplified line segment candidates, which have an edge cost of 1 and reward of $PN(\tau_{s,e}^*)$.
-To ensure connectivity, we add auxiliary edges $E_{e\rightarrow s}=\left\{ \left( v_{2i},v_{2\left( i+j \right) -1} \right) \mid 1\le i\le N-1,0\le j\le N_{ign} \right\}$, where $N_{ign}$ denotes the number of ignored points.
-These edges connect the endpoint of the previous line segment with the start point of the next line segment.
-The cost of these edges is 0 because they do not represent simplified line segments.
+The set of all simplified terrains that the robot can traverse is defined as $\mathbb{T}^* = \left\{ \tau_{s,e}^*\right\}$.
+To find the optimal coverage $\mathbb{T}\subset\mathbb{T}^*$, covering the sampled points using the fewest terrains while keeping as many points within the terrains as possible, we construct a weighted Directed Acyclic Graph (DAG) $G(V,E)$ with $2N$ vertices. $V=\left\{v_{2i-1},v_{2i} \right\} _{i=1}^{N}$, where each vertex $v_{2i-1}$ and $v_{2i}$ corresponds to using $p_i$ as the start and end points of a line segment.
+The edge set $E$ should ensure a one-to-one correspondence between paths from $v_1$ to $v_{2N}$ and subsets of $\mathbb{T}^*$.
+The path's cost is the count of terrains in its corresponding subset, while the reward is the number of sampled points within all subset's terrains.
+We use $E_{s\rightarrow e}\!=\!\left\{ \left( v_{2s-1}\rightarrow v_{2e} \right) \mid \forall \tau _{s,e}^* \in \mathbb{T}^* \right\}$ to denote simplified line segment candidates, which have an edge cost of 1 and reward of $PN(\tau_{s,e}^*)$.
+To ensure connectivity, we add auxiliary edges $E_{e\rightarrow s}\!=\!\left\{ \left( v_{2i},v_{2\left( i+j \right) -1} \right) \mid 1\le i\le N-1,0\le j\le N_{ign} \right\}$, where $N_{ign}$ denotes the number of ignored points.
+The cost of these edges is 0, as they do not represent line segments but merely links between the endpoint of the previous line segment and the start point of the next one.
 When $j=0$, two adjacent line segments are directly connected, and the edge rewards are -1 to avoid double counting of the same point.
 When $j>0$, the distance between the two line segments does not exceed $N_{ign} \cdot d_r$.
 This approach enables the algorithm to ignore noise that may occur between adjacent planes with large height differences on the map, thus improving its robustness.
 The edge reward for this kind of edge is 0.
-Finally, we use Dijkstra's algorithm to obtain the optimal terrain coverage.
+Finally, for a DAG with non-negative edge costs, we can obtain the minimum cost path from $v_{1}$ to $v_{2N}$ using Dijkstra's algorithm.
+Subsequently, we use a memoization search to efficiently acquire the optimal path with minimum cost and maximum reward.